 top of page

 Welcome to the Taylor Group!
-We're a young organic chemistry & chemical biology research group located in the Department of Chemistry & Biochemistry at the University of Arizona.
+We are an organic chemistry & chemical biology research group located in the Department of Chemistry & Biochemistry at the University of Arizona.
 Our research program is dedicated towards the development of new chemical reactions that can be used to study biological processes on the sub-molecular level as well as to enable the design and synthesis of new therapeutics.

 Graduate Students: